 The Royal Albert Hall – yes, the Royal Albert Hall – is hosting a series of Royal Albert Home performances over the coming days and weeks, which will see "artists sharing their work from their homes to yours".
-The free streaming programme already includes Rufus Wainwright, Peter Gregson, Brassed Off and many more.
-You can also donate to the Hall to show your support.
-Jess Gilam and Nitin Sawhney are two to look out for in July.
+The free streaming programme already includes Rufus Wainwright, Peter Gregson, Brassed Off and many more, with plenty of performances still to come in August.

 If you want to hear a soothing voice in these uncertain times, then you should head over to Norah Jones' Facebook page.
 Jones is still performing 'Live from the Living Room' on a regular basis.
 The streams are Thursdays at 10pm (BST), though there have been a few more impromptu performances, too.

 One of the original names in live streaming is well-prepared for entertaining in isolation and has been quick to pull together a Streaming from Isolation series of broadcasts.
 Look out for regular live shows and classic sets from previous years.
 We can recommend Dixon's live stream, complete with mind-boggling visuals.
 There are a huge number of streams going live, so it's already a massive resource of live DJ sets and performances, including exclusive new shows from Job Jobse, Floating Points, Peggy Gou, Ellen Allien and more.

 Rock Gods Metallica have launched a concert series, #MetallicaMondays, which will see the band stream a complete Metallica live show on the group's YouTube channel and on Facebook every week.
 They don't seem to always be Mondays, but either way you can catch a whole load of Metallica concerts on YouTube now...